 Apparently, one of her many suitors was the famous poet, Robert W. Service (who wrote “The Cremation of Sam McGee”).
 Her exceptional life and pioneering spirit have truly been an inspiration to me and many others!

 Steve Grand is a remarkable young man from Chicago, Illinois.
 He has been described as America’s first openly gay male country singer.
-Only 26 years old, he has cleverly marketed himself by means of the internet to such an extent, that his career has gone from obscurity to celebrity status almost overnight!
+When he was only 26 years old, he cleverly marketed himself by means of the internet to such an extent that his career went from obscurity to celebrity status almost overnight!

 His first hit “All-American Boy” rocketed him to fame, and in just over a week had more than 1 million views on YouTube.
 The music video that introduced this song was produced and financed by himself.
 He may have gone into debt producing it, but it paid off!
 He is now one of the “hottest” male singers on the market!
 His sex appeal and talent make him hard to miss!
 Once you watch one of his videos, you are hooked!
 (For a sample of his talent, click onto the “Stay” video by Steve Grand in the Male Sexuality section of this website.)

 Though he is currently basking in celebrity status, his life has been an incredible journey: one of hardship, disappointment, and determination.
 He grew up in a Catholic home.
 At the age of 13 years, he realized that he was gay.
 When he confided this to his parents, they sent him to counselling, so that he could embrace the heterosexual lifestyle (i.e. stop being gay, and turn straight).
 He spent his entire high school years in counselling being told that he was on the wrong path and should conform to what society expected him to be.
 His parents were so worried about him being gay that they didn’t even want him leaving the house, except to go to school.
 You can imagine what that did for his self-esteem!
 Somehow, against all odds, Steve stayed true to himself and came out at the age of 19.